hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 # List of firmwares and files
 ## Useful files
-- `/var/config/ont.sys` used to customize various settings on the stick.
+- `/var/config/ont.sys` - Used to customize various settings on the stick.
 If you don't have it you can copy the stock one from /ont.sys

 # Useful Commands
-{% include alert.html content="all commands start from the twmanu shell." alert="Note"  icon="svg-info" color="blue" %}
+{% include alert.html content="All commands start from the twmanu shell." alert="Note"  icon="svg-info" color="blue" %}

 ## Changing the ONT's S/N
-{% include alert.html content="the S/N is stored in the ASCII format." alert="Note"  icon="svg-info" color="blue" %}
+{% include alert.html content="The S/N is stored in the ASCII format." alert="Note"  icon="svg-info" color="blue" %}
 ```sh
 manufactory
 set sn ALCLf0f0f0f0